ga-wdi-exercises/computer-science-workshop/readme.md

 * When we calculate the Big-O of the function, we are calculating the **worst** possible runtime for a given function.
 * Sometimes, Big-O notation is referred to as [asymptotic analysis](http://www.cs.cornell.edu/courses/cs3110/2013sp/supplemental/lectures/lec19-asymp/review.html).

 For time complexity, we want to count how many times the code is run in context of how large the input to the code is.
+For example, O(1) is a very efficient piece of code, O(N!) is very inefficient.
 Let's break this down into categories of Big-O.

 ### O(1) Complexity (aka Constant Complexity)